JunhangCao/TG-CDDPM/README.md

     │  train_util.py

 ## Train
-if you want re-train the whole framework. <br/>
+if you intend to re-train the whole framework. <br/>

 #### stage 1
 run TexPepAlignment.py for training peptide encoder and text encoder.

 #### stage 2
-adjust forward_backward in utils.train_utils.py and loss function in gaussian_diffusion.py for adapter.
+adjust the 'forward_backward' function in 'utils.train_utils.py' and the loss function in 'gaussian_diffusion.py' for adapter.
 def forward_backward():
 >>...
 >>if k == 'input_ids':